CodyBryson/workbook/src/reflections/wk1/quiz1.md

 **7.** What property would you change if you wanted to make a font **Bold**?
 <!-- enter you answer in the space below -->
 ```
 font-weight would be the propery you would change if you wnted to make a font bold.
+You could also add the <b></b> tag to the text that you wish to bold.
 ```

 **8.** In what tag does the majority of your code belong?